-Recently, the Internal Revenue Service (IRS) announced (See Revenue Procedure 2021-25) cost-of-living adjustments to the applicable dollar limits for health savings accounts (HSAs), high-deductible health plans (HDHPs) and excepted benefit health reimbursement arrangements (HRAs) for 2022.
-Many of the dollar limits currently in effect for 2021 will change for 2022.
+Recently, the Internal Revenue Service (IRS) announced (See Revenue Procedure 2022-24) cost-of-living adjustments to the applicable dollar limits for health savings accounts (HSAs), high-deductible health plans (HDHPs) and excepted benefit health reimbursement arrangements (HRAs) for 2023.
+All of the dollar limits currently in effect for 2022 will change for 2023, with the exception of one limit.
 The HSA catch-up contribution for individuals ages 55 and older will not change as it is not subject to cost-of-living adjustments.

 HEALTH AND WELFARE PLAN LIMITS

 HDHP – Maximum annual out-of-pocket limit (excluding premiums)